Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 		Fixed compilation errors.
 	minizip
-		Commented out a block that says #define _CRT_SECURE_NO_WARNINGS, as I have it defined at the project level dirent
+		Commented out a block that says #define _CRT_SECURE_NO_WARNINGS, as I have it defined at the project level EASTL
-		Got rid of warnings in Visual Studio.
-	EASTL
 		Fixed compilation warnings/errors.
 	libuv